 I stumbled upon programming in the late 90s in high school while downloading games for my TI-82 graphing calculator.
 I was always interested in making games when I grew up but had no idea what that entailed.
 Upon realizing I could view the code for these games, I decided to give it a try, remaking the Intellivision game Astrosmash.
 From there I took a few programming classes at my local community college while still in high school, which eventually led to earning Bachelor's and Master's Degrees in Computer Science and Engineering from Oakland University in Rochester Hills, MI.

-While attended Oakland U. I worked for a local consulting firm, writing Visual Basic applications and websites in ASP.
+While attending Oakland University I worked for a local consulting firm, writing Visual Basic applications and websites in ASP.
 After graduating I spent the next 9 years working at General Dynamics Land Systems, working for several years on vehicle projects coded in C before transitioning to writing internal tool applications in PHP/MySQL.

 My growth as a developer eventually stagnated and I moved on to being a web developer at North American Bancard, focused on their PayAnywhere application for accepting credit card payments on phones and tablets.